What Your Task Velocity Is Really Telling You

 What to Do When Velocity Stalls

-A score that has been flat or declining for several weeks calls for deliberate action.
-Here are five moves that tend to break the stall.
+A score that's been flat or declining for several weeks calls for deliberate action.
+A few moves tend to break the stall.

 Audit tasks open longer than 30 days.
-Open the task list and sort or filter for old items.
-For each one: decide whether to complete it now, break it into a concrete next action, or delete it.
 Tasks that survive a review but never get done are false positives — they inflate the denominator without ever contributing a completion.
+Anything that's sat that long deserves a clear decision: complete it now, break it into a real next action, or let it go.

 Break large tasks down.
-A single task called "Update the proposal" sitting open for two weeks contributes nothing to velocity until it's complete.
-Break it into the actual steps — "Pull last year's version," "Update section 2," "Send to client for review" — and completions start registering.
+A single task called "Update the proposal," open for two weeks, contributes nothing to velocity until it's complete.
+Broken into the real steps — pull last year's version, update section two, send it out for review — completions start registering right away.
 See Break Any Project Down with Subtasks for how to structure this.

 Use due dates to surface work.
 Tasks without due dates don't appear in Today's Focus or This Week.
-If large blocks of your list are undated, they're invisible until you go looking.
-Assigning dates makes work visible, which makes it more likely to get done.
+Large undated blocks of the list stay invisible until someone goes looking.
+Dates make work visible, which makes it more likely to get done.

 Clear completions the same day.
 The velocity calculation depends on completion timestamps.
 Tasks finished but not marked complete don't register.
-The habit of marking tasks done as you finish them — not at the end of the week — keeps the score accurate and responsive.
+Marking tasks done the moment they're finished, rather than batching it at the end of the week, keeps the score accurate and responsive.

 Use the velocity filters to find the stall point.
-If you have access to the premium chart filters, narrow by folder and context to find where completions are lagging.
+Premium chart filters, narrowed by folder and context, tend to show exactly where completions are lagging.
 A stall is rarely distributed evenly — it usually has a source.